Windows’ PsSetLoadImageNotifyRoutine Callbacks: the Good, the Bad and the Unclear (Part 1)

-Given the recent attention to this post, we’ll release the 2nd part very soon.
-It details a workaround for this bug, again, not a vulnerability.
+Given the recent attention to this post, we’ve released a second part, detailing a workaround for this bug (again, not a vulnerability).

 Note: majority of the analysis was done on a Windows 7 SP1 x86 fully patched and updated machine.